King, Crown Prince Extend Condolences To Kuwait Emir Over Passing Of Sheikh Nawaf

-Kuwait, December (Petra) -- His Majesty King Abdullah and His Royal Highness Crown Prince Al Hussein bin Abdullah II on Sunday in Kuwait extended condolences to Kuwait Emir Sheikh Meshal Al Ahmad Al Jaber Al Sabah over the passing of Sheikh Nawaf Al Ahmad Al Jaber Al Sabah.
+(MENAFN- Jordan Times) AMMAN - His Majesty King Abdullah and HRH Crown Prince Hussein on Sunday in Kuwait extended condolences to Kuwait Emir Sheikh Meshal Al Ahmad Al Jaber Al Sabah over the passing of Sheikh Nawaf Al Ahmad Al Jaber Al Sabah.

-According to a royal court statement, His Majesty also stressed the deep-rooted ties between Jordan and Kuwait, noting that Jordanians stand by the Kuwaiti people at this difficult time.
+His Majesty also stressed the deep-rooted ties between Jordan and Kuwait, noting that Jordanians stand by the Kuwaiti people at this difficult time, according to a Royal Court statement.

 Legal Disclaimer: